Emergency Procedures And Crisis Managment Plan

 - Events restricted to a specific location and capable of being brought under control without significant risk to human safety.

-- Incidents, with or without injury, involving a small number of persons and susceptible to intervention and control by appropriate professionals (e.g., security staff, paramedics, firefighters, police).
+- Incidents, with or without injury, involving a small number of persons and susceptible to intervention and control by appropriate professionals (e.g., campus safety staff, paramedics, firefighters, police).

 - Power or water outages of limited duration and/or scope.

-The Crisis Management team comprises the following campus personnel:
+The Crisis Management team is comprised of the following campus personnel:

-Executive Team: the President and all Cabinet members (Vice Presidents for Business Affairs, Academic Affairs, and External Relations; Vice President for Student Affairs, and Vice President of Enrollment Management), plus designated Board of Trustees liaison.
+Executive Team: the President and all Cabinet members (Vice Presidents for Business Affairs, Academic Affairs, and Institutional Advancement; Vice President for Student Affairs, and Vice President of Enrollment Management), plus designated Board of Trustees liaison.

 Director of Physical Plant (and designated key personnel as needed)